kkinnear/zprint/doc/reference.md

 in that map for specific keys will override the color that they would be given by the `:key-depth-color` vector.

+####  :key-no-sort  _#{"..."}_

+The value of `:key-no-sort` is either nil or a set of strings which, if they match the string value of a key, will cause sorting of the map in which it appears to be disabled.
+While it can be used for any key for which you would like to disable sorting of its containing map, it is particularly useful when paired with `{:parse {:ignore-if-parse-fails #{ }}}` elements.

 ####  :lift-ns?  _false_

 When all of the keys in a map are namespaced, and they all have the same